yanghengtang/tp/docs/DeveloperGuide.md

     * 1a1.
 MediConnect shows an error message.
     * 1a2 MediConnect requests for the correct input.

       Use case resumes at step 1.
 * 1b.
 MediConnect detects that patient to be edited does not exist in the system
     * 1b1.
 MediConnect shows an error message.

       Use case ends.
 * 3a.MediConnect detects that the arguments provided to edit a patient is invalid.
     * 3a1.
 MediConnect shows an error message.
     * 3a2 MediConnect requests for the correct input.

-    Steps 3a1-3a2 are repeated until user inputs correct input.
       Use case resumes at step 4.

 **Use case: UC05 Delete a patient**